 Your parasympathetic nervous system is not in balance when you’re adrenally fatigued.

-As I talked about in my adrenal fatigue post, there are many activities in our daily lives which stimulate our adrenals, and comparatively few that work to relax and restore us at a deeper level.
+There are many activities in our daily lives which stimulate our adrenals, and comparatively few that work to relax and restore us at a deeper level.

 If we don’t consciously add them into our day, there may be none.
 No wonder we get exhausted!